 Attacked by a Curse attracted to the finger’s power, Yuuji makes a reckless decision to protect himself, gaining the power to combat Curses in the process but also unwittingly unleashing the malicious Sukuna into the world once more.
 Though Yuuji can control and confine Sukuna to his own body, the Jujutsu world classifies Yuuji as a dangerous, high-level Curse who must be exterminated.

-- subverts shonen norms of the older big 3
+- Subverts some shonen norms of the older big 3.

 Chainsaw Man by Tatsuki Fujimoto